MeirionHughes/aurelia-cli-electron-app/README.md

 ```
 **test (vscode)**
 * press Ctrl+Shift+B
-* then select a test from the task menu (normal or watch)
+* then select a test from the task menu